 We'll have to do the same thing here, only in reverse.
 Working top-down, we start at the very top of the shoulder with row A1.
-We then have the same two options we had working bottom-up:
+We then have the same two options we had working bottom-up.

-We can use two balls of yarn to work both front shoulders simultaneously.

-We can work one front shoulder to a certain point, then work the second front shoulder to the same point.
+- We can use two balls of yarn to work both front shoulders simultaneously. - We can work one front shoulder to a certain point, then work the second front shoulder to the same point.

 What's the "certain point" we have to work to in the second option?
-If we look back at the full chart, we see that on rows B1 through B18, there is a gap between the two groups of stitches.
-But on row B19, there are knit symbols all the way across the row; there are no more gaps.
+If we look back at the full chart, we see that on rows B1 through B18, the gap between the left and right shoulder and front neckline stitches is growing more and more narrow.
+But on row B19, there are knit symbols all the way across the row; there are no more gaps because the front neckline shaping has been completed.

-So we work each front shoulder through row B18.
-On row B19, we work across the right front, cast on stitches to fill the gap at the bottom of the neck, then work across the left front with the right front's ball of yarn, having broken off the left front's yarn.
-Once we've joined the two pieces this way, we'll work the rest of the vest front as one piece.5
+So we work each front shoulder up to and through row B18.
+On row B19, we work across the right front, cast on stitches to fill the gap at the bottom of the neck, then work across the left front with the right front's ball of yarn, breaking off the left front's yarn.
+Once we've joined the two pieces this way, we'll work the rest of the front as one piece.7